 Undergraduate Research Colloquium Program

-The event will include research panels and a poster session.
+The event will include research panels and two poster sessions.
 The panel sessions will concurrently run from 9:05am-3:20pm and will be scheduled during the typical class schedule.
-The posters will be set up all day, but there will be a short session during lunch for presenters to have the opportunity to discuss their work.

 A Panels: 9:05m-9:55am